CaesarXInsanium/AlgorithmsWithCXI/src/graphs.md

 in the correct and optimal manner.
 This is trying to make commands such that it gives the same results as if done is a serial manner.

+## Other Facts

+- `Hypergraphs` are simlar to undirected graph but contain hyperedges.
+This can connect any number of vertices.
+- `Multigrahs` allow for multiple edges for each pair of vertices.
+- graphs can also be represented as a matrix of size VxV.
+In which each position can be marked with a flag that signifies a edge betweem corresponding vertices.